ABOUT GOLDENDOODLES

 Description

 The physical appearance of the Goldendoodle can have a wide range of looks.
 They can run from looking like a shaggy Golden Retriever to a relaxed curl Poodle.
-The Goldendoodles I breed look like something in the middle, (see Maggie's picture to see what they will look like as adults.)
+The Goldendoodles we breed all have a very similar look no matter who the parents are.
+We breed for what we call a Teddy Bear type look, meaning that our doodles have the big boxy face of the Golden Retriever, a stout conformation, again, more like the Golden Retriever and a very soft, medium wavy to big loose curls coat that is very low to non shedding.
 As puppies they look very much like Golden Retrievers, about 8-9 weeks you can begin to see that they are growing more hair and then you can begin to see the Goldendoodle begin to take shape!
-Most of my Goldendoodles have a typical look of blocky heads, more like the Golden, hair that's loose curls to wavy, though both types are soft, not course.
-They tend to be a bit taller than a Golden Retriever and not quite as lanky as a Poodle.
 They have a scissors bite and big brown eyes.
 Pads of paws can be either black or pink or a combination.
 Colors vary depending on the color of the Poodle being used and it's pedigree.
-They range in size from 48-65 lbs and 21-27 inches in height for the full sized Goldendoodles and 25-45lbs and 15-19 inches for the Miniature Goldendoodles.
-Goldendoodles are low shed to non shedding and possibly hypo-allergenic though you won't know until the puppy matures into it's adult coat.
+Our Standard sized Goldendoodles range in size from 45-90 pounds and 20-28 inches at the shoulder.
+We do the choosing at eight to ten weeks old so I can give you a very good estimate as to who's going to be what size.
+Our Miniature/Medium sized Goldendoodles range from 30-60 pounds and 15-20 inches at the shoulder.
+Again, I will be able to tell you what puppy will be what size at the time of choosing so we can make sure that you get a puppy that's the perfect fit for your family, both in temperament and size!

 Temperament